Use our A-Z list below to decipher university phrases, terminology and definitions.

 Contact hours are the number of hours students are expected to attend classes on campus.
 A full-time student spends about 12 hours per week in classes, plus between 20 and 40 hours studying per week (five to 10 hours per course).

 Core courses are a requirement of most USC undergraduate degrees.
 The courses enable students to gain skills and knowledge for successful tertiary study and lifelong learning.
 Students choose two courses from the following options: Innovation, Creativity and Entrepreneurship; Communication and Thought; and Environment, Technology and Sustainability.

 A course (commonly known as a subject) is a component of an award program that is normally one semester in length.
 Each course is generally 12 units in value.
 The standard enrolment for a full-time student is four courses per semester.

 The number of credit points defines the academic weighting assigned to a course.
 Most courses at USC have a weighting of 12 credit points.

 Credit transfer is the process of assessing prior academic work in order to determine whether those studies are of equal depth and academic rigour as courses offered at USC.
 A successful credit transfer application will reduce the number of courses required to complete an award program.
 Also known as advanced standing.
 See also: Recognition of Prior Learning.

 Cross-institutional enrolment is where a student enrols in a course/s through another institution which, on successful completion, can be credited to the student’s award program at their home institution.

-A Dean is a member of academic staff responsible for the management of a faculty.
+A Dean is a member of academic staff responsible for the management of a school.

 Deferral is a process where a student, offered a place in a program through an application for admission, chooses to defer their commencement of study until a later semester/year.